-Walter R. Lowe, M.D., has been named the new head of the orthopaedic programs at The University of Texas Health Science Center at Houston and Memorial Hermann-Texas Medical Center.
+Walter R. Lowe, MD, has been named the new head of the orthopedic programs at The University of Texas Health Science Center at Houston and Memorial Hermann-Texas Medical Center.
 He has been treating Houston's top professional and college athletes for more than a decade and is a team physician for the Houston Texans and Houston Rockets, as well as the University of Houston, Strake Jesuit College Preparatory and North Shore Senior High School.

-"My No. 1 priority is to make sure the orthopaedic surgery residents get the best training possible," Lowe said.
+"My No. 1 priority is to make sure the orthopedic surgery residents get the best training possible," Lowe said.
 "I want to grow the department and recruit top faculty members.
 Memorial Hermann and the UT Medical School have the commitment to do just that."

-Lowe, who has been a medical director of the Memorial Hermann Sports Medicine Institute since it opened in 2007, is looking forward to the challenges associated with his new role at its flagship hospital.
+Lowe, who has been a medical director of the Memorial Hermann IRONMAN Sports Medicine Institute since it opened in 2007, is looking forward to the challenges associated with his new role at its flagship hospital.

-"Dr. Lowe's skill as a surgeon, his broad sports medicine experience and his commitment to exceptional patient care have been and will continue to be a great asset to Memorial Hermann-TMC and to our patients," said Juanita Romans, CEO of the Memorial Hermann-TMC Campus.
+"Dr. Lowe's skill as a surgeon, his broad sports medicine experience and his commitment to exceptional patient care have been and will continue to be a great asset to Memorial Hermann-TMC and to our patients," said Juanita Romans, CEO of the Memorial Hermann-TMC campus.

 Lowe specializes in the care of injured knees, shoulders and elbows.

-Lowe studied under legendary baseball doctor Frank Jobe, M.D., who in 1974 pioneered a procedure to repair injured pitching arms called the "Tommy John surgery."
+Lowe studied under legendary baseball doctor Frank Jobe, MD, who in 1974 pioneered a procedure to repair injured pitching arms called the "Tommy John surgery."
 John was the first major league baseball player to receive the operation technically known as an ulnar collateral ligament reconstruction.

 The son of a football coach, Lowe played high school football in Las Vegas, N.M., and tennis at Colorado State University in Fort Collins, Colo.